fededalba/SCcmep2021/docs/index.rst

 SCcmep2021 is a useful tool for star classification applications.
 It is based on the 'Sklearn package <https://scikit-learn.org/stable/>'_ and you can find the dataset used as example at the following link <https://www.kaggle.com/brsdincer/star-type-classification>.
-The dataset should be composed of 7 attributes which are: Temperature, Luminosity, Radius, Absolute magnitude, Color, Spectral Class and Type, but it can work for dataset of any dimensions.
+The dataset should be composed of 7 attributes which are: Temperature, Luminosity, Radius, Absolute magnitude, Color, Spectral Class and Type.